redhat-developer/vscode-extension-tester/wiki/Page-Object-APIs.md

 ***

 ##### Native Dialogs
 There is also a limited support for handling native dialogs done via virtual key presses.
-This requires installing the module `vscode-extension-tester-native` alongside the main extension tester package.
+This requires installing the module `vscode-extension-tester-native` alongside the main ExTester package.

 If you venture into this territory, make sure the application does not lose focus and you are not touching the keyboard while a native dialog is being handled.
  - [[OpenDialog]]